 - 4 finely minced cloves of garlic

-- 28 ounce can crushed San Marzano tomatoes
+- 28 ounce can of crushed San Marzano tomatoes

-- 1 cup of Bob’s Red Mill Cannelini beans soaked overnight in cold water
+- 1 cup cannellini beans soaked overnight in cold water

 - 1 cup of borlotti beans soaked overnight in cold water